Dviih/uuid/README.md

 # UUID

-## UUID implementation for Go, using a couple `uint64` to represent it.
+## UUID implementation for Go, using a `complex128` to represent it.

 ---